60dimension/IELTS-Vocabularies/Vocabulary02.md

 The registration form showed his date of birth as August 2, 1979.

-It`s being obese that constitutes a health risk.
+It's being obese that constitutes a health risk.

 He taught us music theory.

 He has found his ideal mate.

-Shipping is included orders sent within the continental U.S.
+Shipping includes orders sent within the continental U.S.

 This discovery validates the claims of popular astrology.